MarketingProInsider/marketingproinsider/content/posts/blog_51.md

 •	**Tags:** Use a mix of broad and specific tags to improve discoverability.
 Tags should reflect the content of your video and any relevant trends.

 •	**Thumbnails:** Custom thumbnails can significantly impact click-through rates.
-Thumbnails should be eye-catching, clearly convey the video's content, and maintain a consistent style.
+Thumbnails should be eye-catching, clearly convey the video is content, and maintain a consistent style.

 •	**Closed Captions and Subtitles:** These not only enhance accessibility but can also improve SEO.
 Captions can help with indexing and can lead to higher viewer retention.